 Lanikai Beach is one of the most picturesque beaches on the island.
 The turquoise water perfectly contrasts with the fine, white sand.
-The Mokulua Islands, seen at Lanikai Beach, are one of the most iconic views around the islands.
+The Mokulua Islands, seen at Lanikai Beach, are among the most iconic views.

-This beach is perfect for lounging all day and you’ll often see residents out walking their dogs on this beautiful beach.
+This beach is perfect for lounging all day, and you’ll often see residents walking their dogs on this beautiful beach.
 Yeah, I’m jealous of those dogs, too.

 I recommend this highly-rated Kayaking Tour of Kailua Bay.
 The kayak tour starts with a paddle out to The Mokes followed by a tour of Lanikai Beach, where you can frequently spot green sea turtles.

 See Related: Best Spring Break Destinations for Families

 26. Swim Alongside Green Sea Turtles at Kailua Beach Park

 If you plan to do a circle island tour of Oahu, Kailua Beach Park is a great place to stop on the island’s east side.
 It is located just a few minutes away from Lanikai Beach.
 The advantage of Kailua Beach Park over Lanikai is that there is much more parking available and the beach is much wider than Lanikai.

 Picnic tables are spread throughout the area, so pick up some Foodland poke bowls or Lanikai Juice acai bowls and spend lunchtime under the shady trees here.

 Kailua Beach Park is a local favorite for spending time with the family; you can often find people barbecuing and setting up large tents for the day.
 Local reggae music plays through portable speakers, making you feel part of the islands.